 <p>My role is mostly scaffolding: structuring the cohort, handling logistics, setting up the shared collaboration space in Microsoft Teams, trying to create conditions where people can experiment without feeling overwhelmed.
 The Teams space is already more active than I expected: participants troubleshooting installation issues together, sharing resources, asking questions about APIs and workflow automation.
 Several people are juggling a lot right now, professionally and personally, and they’re still showing up.</p>

-<p>We’re only three weeks in, but it’s already interesting to watch.</p>]]></content><author><name>Alevtina Verbovetskaya</name></author><category term="leadership" /><category term="artificial-intelligence" /><summary type="html"><![CDATA[Three weeks into a 16-week peer mentoring cohort, and we're already building things I'd been wanting to build for years.]]></summary></entry><entry><title type="html">Before the updates go live</title><link href="https://verbovetskaya.com/blog/before-the-updates-go-live/" rel="alternate" type="text/html" title="Before the updates go live" /><published>2025-08-02T19:16:00+00:00</published><updated>2025-08-02T20:36:00+00:00</updated><id>https://verbovetskaya.com/blog/before-the-updates-go-live</id><content type="html" xml:base="https://verbovetskaya.com/blog/before-the-updates-go-live/"><![CDATA[<p>For a long time, my team read release notes the way I imagine most people do: quickly, right before a meeting, and with mild dread.</p>
+<p>We’re only three weeks in, but it’s already interesting to watch.</p>]]></content><author><name>Alevtina Verbovetskaya</name></author><category term="work" /><category term="leadership" /><category term="artificial-intelligence" /><summary type="html"><![CDATA[Three weeks into a 16-week peer mentoring cohort, and we're already building things I'd been wanting to build for years.]]></summary></entry><entry><title type="html">Blood donor once more!</title><link href="https://verbovetskaya.com/blog/blood-donor-once-more/" rel="alternate" type="text/html" title="Blood donor once more!" /><published>2026-01-19T21:09:00-05:00</published><updated>2026-01-19T21:09:00-05:00</updated><id>https://verbovetskaya.com/blog/blood-donor-once-more</id><content type="html" xml:base="https://verbovetskaya.com/blog/blood-donor-once-more/"><![CDATA[<p>There was a time in my life when I gave blood regularly.
+I found out that my blood type was a good candidate for platelet donation so I set up recurring appointments.</p>

 <p>Every quarter we would review the Alma and Primo VE updates and then repeat the same conversation six different times—once with each of our three working groups and again with our three advisory committees.
 We’d speculate about what a feature probably did based on screenshots.
 We’d guess which workflows it might affect.
 And most of that context never made it beyond the committee representative.</p>